 Dana Hargrove, born in Edinburgh, Scotland, graduated from Duncan of Jordanstone College of Art, Dundee University, Scotland with a Bachelor of Fine Art with Honors in Painting.
 She continued her education in the USA with a Master of Fine Art from Southern Illinois University Carbondale.
 Hargrove is a Professor of Studio Art at Rollins College, Winter Park, Florida where she now resides.

-Hargrove concerns herself with ideas that frame our perceptions of the land and our sense of place and space, she employs a range of media from photography, collage, sculpture and installed paintings including large-scale site-specific works.
+Hargrove concerns herself with ideas that frame our perceptions of the land and our sense of place and space.
+She employs a range of media from photography, collage, sculpture and installed paintings including large-scale site-specific works.

-Represented by the Bridgette Mayer Gallery in Philadelphia, Snap! in Orlando, and Dean Day Gallery in Houston, she continues to exhibit her work both internationally and nationally.
+Represented by the Bridgette Mayer Gallery in Philadelphia, and Dean Day Gallery in Houston, she continues to exhibit her work both internationally and nationally.
 She has recently exhibited her work at Start Art Fair, Saatchi Gallery, London; Orlando Museum of Art; Deiglan, Akureyri, Iceland; Alt_space Gallery, Atlantic Center for the Arts; Cornell Fine Arts Museum; Bridgette Mayer Gallery; and Greatmore Studios, Cape Town.

 She has received several honors and awards such as finalist for the 2017 Florida Prize in Contemporary Art, National Young Painters Competition First Place Award, full artist-in-residence fellowships at The Golden Foundation Residency Program, Hambidge Center for the Arts, Vermont Studio Center, CentralTrak: The UT Dallas Artists Residency, and Greatmore Studios artist in residence in Cape Town, South Africa.